lachrist/estree-sentry-2/README.md

   }
   ```
 - Arbitrary strings and numbers are branded to make types more explicit and
   prevent mix-ups.
-For instance, the name of identifier could be `VariableName`
+For instance, `VariableName` brands the name of identifiers
-  or `LabelName` depending on the context.
+  when used in an expression context and `LabelName` brands the name of
+  identifiers when used in a label context.

 ## Removed nonsensical nodes